Learn How To Academy

 by David Harris

-Learn How To Academy and scams like it are in nearly all cases run repeat offenders, so unless Google cracks down, they will continue to perpetrate these schemes ad infinitum and ad nauseum.
+Learn How To Academy and scams like it is in nearly all cases run by repeat offenders, so unless Google cracks down…

 This scam goes by many names and uses the same cloned site design with little to no changes made bad site after bad site.

 They have since changed their design look but we still have the original screenshot you can see above.

 Looks like they might be running out of good names because Learn How To Academy is about as lame as they get.

 It is neither an academy nor any kind of institute whatsoever.

 Watch out for phony certification titles like Wealth Development Certification and Seach Engine Agent Program.

 First, they have the audacity to call Learn How To Academy a “learning center”, hoping to blend in among actual legitimate sites that actually do help people.